Reverse Information Projections and Optimal E-statistics: The Reverse Information Projection

-\end{proposition} It follows that if $b_Q^{(k)}$ is uniformly bounded over all $Q\in \mathcal{C}$, in particular if (\ref{eq:brindabound}) is finite, then $D(P\|Q_k\rightsquigarrow \mathcal{C})$ converges to zero, i.e. $Q_k$ converges to the universal RIPr of $P$ on $\mathcal{C}$, at rate $\nicefrac{1}{k}$.
-While this is a satisfying theoretical result, we must concede that Algorithm~\ref{alg:ripr} might not be the fastest to implement in practice.
-This arises from the fact that the objective $D(P\| (1-\alpha_k)Q_{{k-1}} + \alpha_k Q_\theta' \rightsquigarrow Q^*)$ need not be convex in $\theta'$.
+While Proposition~\ref{prop:algo_conv} is a satisfying theoretical result, we must concede that Algorithm~\ref{alg:ripr} might not be the fastest to implement in practice.
+This arises from the fact that the objective $D(P\| (1-\alpha_k)Q_{{k-1}} + \alpha_k Q_{\theta'} \rightsquigarrow Q^*)$ need not be convex in $\theta'$.
 One might therefore have to resort to an exhaustive search over a discretization of the parameter space.
 On top of that, there is no guarantee that the information gain is easily computable.
 As an alternative for the case that $\Theta$ is finite and $D(P\|\mathcal{C})<\infty$, one might use the iterative algorithm proposed by Csisz\'ar and Tusn\'ady~\cite[Theorem~5]{csiszar1984information}.
 A big advantage of the latter is that their recursive update step has an explicit formula, which makes each iteration considerably faster.
 The downside is that, while convergence in terms of KL is guaranteed, it is unclear at what rate this happens in general.
 Furthermore, proving convergence of their algorithm in the setting where $D(P\|\mathcal{C})=\infty$ seems far from a straightforward exercise.